shahank-attentive/week3_project/README.md

-I made a basic todo app here The first thing to do is to clone the repository:
+The first thing to do is to clone the repository:

         $ git clone https://github.com/shahank-attentive/week3_project.git
 Create a virtual environment to install dependencies in and activate it: